Curving the space by non-Hermiticity

+The boundary condition can be continuously tuned.
+An onsite energy offset, $V_L\ge 0$, in one of the lattice sites of the HN model continuously changes PBC to OBC once $V_L$ increase from $0$ to $\infty$.
+We consider a superlattice of a lattice spacing of $Nd$, whose unit cell is a HN chain, as shown in Fig.~\ref{fig:fig2} A. Fig.~\ref{fig:fig2}~B shows eigenenergies as functions of $V_L$.
+Similarly, an external potential can be added to the \Poincare half-plane,

-where $Y_l$ is the lattice site of the superlattice.
-The $y$-dependent amplitude of the delta-functions guarantees the scale invariance and each section between $Y_l$ and $Y_{l+1}$ is equivalent.
-With $V_L$ decreasing from infinity to zero, eigenstates in the \Poincare half-plane evolve from those under OBC to the ones under PBC. $\int_{Y_l^-}^{Y_l^+}\sqrt{g}\di yV_{\delta}\sim1/\sqrt{\kappa}$ sets the energy scale of the potential, such that the larger the non-Hermiticity is, more sensitive of the system is to the boundary condition.
+where $Y_l=y_0e^{Nl\sqrt{\kappa}d}$ is the lattice site of the superlattice.
+The $y$-dependent amplitude of the delta-functions guarantees the scale invariance and the equivalence between each section between $Y_l$ and $Y_{l+1}$.
+With $V_L$ increasing from zero to infinity, eigenstates evolve from those under PBC to the ones under OBC. $\int_{Y_l^-}^{Y_l^+}\sqrt{g}\di yV_{\delta}\sim1/\sqrt{\kappa}$ sets the energy scale of the potential, such that the larger the non-Hermiticity is, the more sensitive of the system is to the boundary condition.

-The duality allows us to use the HN model as a building block to construct exotic curved spaces.
-Whereas our results can be directly generalized to arbitrary dimensions, here, we use multiple HN chains to illuminate how different inter-chain couplings $t$ may lead to distinct three-dimensional curved spaces.
-Fig.~\ref{fig:fig3} A and B show two different non-Hermitian models in two dimensions by coupling multiple HN chains.
-For simplicity, we consider identical HN chains.
-Our results can be directly generalized to HN chains with different $t_L$ and $t_R$.

-Our duality implies that inter-chain couplings between HN models are mapped to inter-plane couplings between hyperbolic surfaces.
-The effective theory, for instance, at the band bottom of the case in Fig.~\ref{fig:fig3} A, i.e., $(k_0,k_{z0})=(0,0)$, describes a quantum particle with $k_x=0$ in a three-dimensional curved space,

-Since the motions in the $y$ and $z$ directions are decoupled, the wavefunciton can be written as $\Psi(y,z)=\psi(y)e^{ik_z z}$. $k_z\neq 0$ adds a constant potential to these \Poincare half-planes and such inter-chain couplings do not change the curvature of any of them.
-In contrast, the non-relativistic effective theory for Fig.~\ref{fig:fig3} B describes a quantum particle with $k_x=0$ in a distinct three-dimensional curved space,

-where $\kappa_c=\ln^2\left(\frac{t_R+2t}{t_L+2t}\right)/d^2$, and $\tilde{t}=\sqrt{(t_R+2t)(t_L+2t)}$ (Supplementary Material).
-Such coupled HN chains can be decoupled to independent hyperbolic surfaces, each of which is characterized by a given $k_{z0}$.
-Their curvatures depend on both $k_{z0}$ and $t$ (Supplementary Material).
-While some of these hyperbolic surfaces may be more curved, some others may even become flat due to the couplings.
-Different hyperbolic surfaces will also experience exceptional points at different values of $t$ and the spectrum includes both real and imaginary eigenenergies.
-These results show that coupled HN chains provide a unique opportunity to design curved spaces in high dimensions, engineer couplings between curved spaces, and explore how such couplings manipulate curvatures of the spaces.

-The duality between non-Hermitian systems and curved spaces provides not only a new perspective to understand non-Hermitian physics but also a powerful scheme to design exotic curved spaces.
-Alternatively, experimentalists could use curved spaces that are readily available in laboratories to study non-Hermitian physics in a lower dimension~\cite{Ho2015,Bekenstein2017,ZhouZW2018,Kollr2019}.
-We hope that our work will stimulate more interest in using geometric frameworks to study non-Hermitian physics.
+Whereas the HN model provides an illuminating example of the duality, applications of our approach to generic non-Hermitian models are straightforward.
+We consider